cast aluminum parts used in automotive parts such as cylinder heads, engine blocks.

 • Cast Aluminum parts are often heat-treated, such as through T6 tempering, to improve mechanical properties.
 Die-cast components, however, may suffer from gas porosity, which reduces their strength.

-• Die cast aluminum is produced with thinner walls and can be stronger than parts produced using other casting methods.
+• Die cast aluminum is produced under high pressure, allowing for thinner walls and greater precision.
+This can result in more robust and durable parts than other casting methods.
 Die casting primarily uses alloys like ADC12, A380, and A360, which offer good mechanical properties, corrosion resistance, and excellent castability.

 2. Applications

-• Cast Aluminum: Commonly used in automotive components (engine blocks, cylinder heads), cookware, and household appliances due to its lightweight and heat-resistant properties.
+• Cast aluminum is commonly used in automotive components (engine blocks, wheels, suspension parts, mounting brackets, cylinder heads), cookware, and household appliances due to its lightweight and heat-resistant properties.

-• Die-Cast Aluminum: Preferred for high-precision parts in automotive(transmission housings, gearboxes), electronics, and industrial machinery, including transmission housings and mobile phone frames.
+• Die-cast aluminium is preferred for high-precision parts in automotiveelectronics, and industrial machinery, including transmission housings, gearboxes, electronic enclosures and mobile phone frames.

 3. Surface Finishes

-• Cast aluminum parts, especially those made through sand casting, typically require additional machining to achieve a smooth finish.
+• Cast aluminium parts, especially those made through sand casting, typically require additional machining to achieve a smooth finish.

 4. Cost Implications